iamdtang/skaterdav85.github.io/_posts/2016-01-09-handling-errors-with-ember-data.md

     "type": "users",
     "id": "8",
     "attributes": {
-      "first": "David",
-      "last": "Tang"
+      "name": "David Tang"
     }
   }
 }
 ```

-You can see how that JSON pointer `data/attributes/first` maps to this JSON document.
-Note that `first` in the string `data/attributes/first` refers to the `first` (first name) attribute.
+You can see how that JSON pointer `data/attributes/name` maps to this JSON document.
 You
 can learn more about JSON pointers [here](https://tools.ietf.org/html/rfc6901).

 Back to the example.
 Not only does the API need to send the error response formatted as above,